rUpadhyayahacks/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites needs to load all possible layouts.
+Responsive websites only need to load the one that works across all platforms.

 2. Describe what it means to be mobile first vs desktop first.

+If it is 'mobile first' then you would need to make the adjustment with min-width.
+Where for 'desktop first' you use max-width

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It allows us to use the 62.5% as a root font and change how we see fit

 4. How would you describe preprocessing to someone new to CSS?

+It makes it easier to maintain and more readable

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+a.
+Way more organized having files for each of the sections.
+b. knowing when to use mixins

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.